The Transaction Layer of CockroachDB's architecture implements support for ACID transactions by coordinating concurrent operations.

 For code samples of using transactions in CockroachDB, see our documentation on transactions.

-Because CockroachDB enables transactions that can span your entire cluster (including cross-range and cross-table transactions), it optimizes correctness through a two-phase commit process.
+Because CockroachDB enables transactions that can span your entire cluster (including cross-range and cross-table transactions), it optimizes correctness through a two-phase transaction protocol with asynchronous cleanup.

 Writes & Reads (Phase 1)

 When the Transaction Layer executes write operations, it doesn't directly write values to disk.
 Instead, it creates two things that help it mediate a distributed transaction:

 A Transaction Record stored in the range where the first write occurs, which includes the transaction's current state (which starts as

 Write Intents for all of a transaction’s writes, which represent a provisional, uncommitted state.
 These are essentially the same as standard multi-version concurrency control (MVCC) values but also contain a pointer to the Transaction Record stored on the cluster.

 As write intents are created, CockroachDB checks for newer committed values.
 If newer committed values exist, the transaction may be restarted.
 If existing write intents for the same keys exist, it is resolved as a transaction conflict.

 If transactions fail for other reasons, such as failing to pass a SQL constraint, the transaction is aborted.